vishalguptahmh/programmingInterviewQuestions/Android/ANDROID.md

 - <a href="Kotlin.md#flow">FLOW</a>

 # Basic Android Components
-- Activity Fragment Lifecycle
+- <a href="/Android/Details/ActivityFragment.md">Activity Fragment Lifecycle</a>
 - <a href="#SSL-Pinning">SSL Pinning</a>
 - SQLITE
 - Whats new in Android?
-- MVP vs MVI vs <a href="MVP_vs_MVVM_Comparison.markdown">MVVM</a> : Differences and use cases.
+- <a href="MVP_vs_MVVM_Comparison.markdown">MVP vs MVI vs MVVM</a> : Differences and use cases.
-- ViewModel survival during configuration changes: Understand ViewModel internals.
+- <a href="./Details/DeepDocument.md#how-viewmodel-survives-configuration-changes-in-android"> ViewModel survival during configuration changes: Understand ViewModel internals.</a>
 - RecyclerView view caching: How RecyclerView handles view caching internally.
 - Android Handler, Looper, and message queue: Their roles in Android threading.
 - Normal class vs data class: Differences in Kotlin.
-- Activity and Fragment Lifecycle: Understand their lifecycle methods.
-- Activity launch modes: Different launch modes in Android.
 - Memory Management and solving memory leaks: Techniques to manage memory efficiently.
 - StateFlow vs SharedFlow vs LiveData: Differences and when to use each.
 - App performance improvement: Strategies to enhance app performance.